ipspace/blog/content/series/cicd/_index.md

 ### {{<plushy master>}}Testing, Validation, and Tools

-If you want to automate source code integration and deployment you have to ensure that the changes you're making to your existing codebase won't break it.
+If you want to automate source code integration and deployment, you have to ensure that the changes you're making to your existing codebase won't break it.
 Testing and validation are thus the crucial elements of CI/CD pipelines:

 {{<series-listing tag="testing">}}